 - 11.1 Prior to construction, measures should be taken to ensure that users of the Public Footpath are not exposed to any elements of danger associated with construction works. - 11.2 A separate application for diversion of the Public Footpath is required.
 This should be submitted under the Town and Country Planning Act 1990 to the Local Planning Authority.

-The applicant is not entitled to carry out any works directly affecting the legal line of a Public Right of Way until a Diversion Order has been confirmed and become operative.

-- 11.3 If the developer requires a Right of Way to be temporarily diverted, for a period of up to six months, to enable construction works to take place, an application should be made to networkmanagement@leics.gov.uk at least 12 weeks before the temporary diversion is required. - 11.4 No new gates, stiles, fences, or other structures affecting a Public Right of Way, of either a temporary or permanent nature, should be installed without the written consent of the Highway Authority.
-Unless a structure is authorised, it constitutes an unlawful obstruction of a Public Right of Way and the County Council may be obliged to require its immediate removal. - 11.5 Planning Permission does not give you approval to work on the public highway.
-To carry out off-site works associated with this planning permission, separate approval must first be obtained from Leicestershire County Council as Local Highway Authority.
-This will take the form of a major section 184 permit/section 278 agreement.
-It is strongly recommended that you make contact with Leicestershire County Council at the earliest opportunity to allow time for the process to be completed.
-The Local Highway Authority reserve the right to charge commuted sums in respect of ongoing maintenance where the item in question is above and beyond what is required for the safe and satisfactory functioning of the highway.
-For further information please refer to the Leicestershire Highway Design Guide which is available at https://resources.leicestershire.gov.uk/lhdg - 11.6 The proposed road layout does not conform to an acceptable standard for adoption and therefore it will not be considered for adoption and future maintenance by the Local Highway Authority.
-The Local Highway Authority will, however, serve Advance Payment Codes in respect of all plots served by (all) the private road(s) within the development in accordance with Section 219 of the Highways Act 1980.
-Payment of the charge must be made before building commences.
-Please note that the Highway Authority has standards for private roads which will need to be complied with to ensure that the Advanced Payment Code may be exempted and the monies returned.
-Failure to comply with these standards will mean that monies cannot be refunded.
-For further details please email road.adoptions@leics.gov.uk.
-Signs should be erected within the site at the access advising people that the road is a private road with no highway rights over it.
+The applicant is not entitled to carry out any works directly affecting the legal line of a Public Right of Way until a Diversion Order has been confirmed and become operative. - 11.3 If the developer requires a Right of Way to be temporarily diverted, for a period of up to six months, to enable construction works to take place, an application should be made to networkmanagement@leics.gov.uk at least 12 weeks before the temporary diversion is required. - 11.4 No new gates, stiles, fences, or other structures affecting a Public Right of Way, of either a temporary or permanent nature, should be installed without the written consent of the Highway Authority.
+Unless a structure is authorised, it constitutes an unlawful obstruction of a Public Right of Way and the County Council may be obliged to require its immediate removal. - 11.5 The Applicant is advised that planning permission does not give you approval to work on the public highway.
+Therefore, prior to carrying out any works on the public highway you must ensure all necessary licences/permits/agreements are in place.
+For further information, please telephone 0116 305 0001.
+It is an offence under Section 148 and Section 151 of the Highways Act 1980 to deposit mud on the public highway and therefore you should take every effort to prevent this occurring.